turkeryilmaz/openairinterface5g/tools/flight_test/README.md

     recorder/oai-flight-recorder-*.ndjson
     status.json
 ```

+With recovery enabled, the parent directory instead contains a
+`ue-session-<UTC-start>-<pid>-<unique-id>/` directory with its own
+`metadata.json`, `status.json`, `recovery.*.log` journal and
+`attempts/000001/`, `attempts/000002/`, etc. Each attempt contains the usual
+capture files.
+Session/attempt identifiers join the failure to its replacement;
+separate files preserve crashes and forced-stop evidence.
+Stream and recorder
+quotas apply per attempt, and the disk free-space reserve still applies.

 The gNB uses a `gnb-` prefix. `YYYY-MM-DD` is the host's local date at launch.
 Event timestamps retain UTC epoch nanoseconds and monotonic nanoseconds;